Teach English in Malaysia: Free Accommodation + Salary Guide 2026

 Here's a realistic monthly budget for a teacher in Kuala Lumpur:

-If your school provides accommodation — which many international schools and some language centers do — you can save a significant portion of your salary each month.
+If your school provides accommodation — which many international schools and some language centers do — you can save RM 3,000-5,000 per month comfortably.
+That's $7,000-$12,000 per year in savings, which is substantial for building an emergency fund, paying off student loans, or funding travel across Southeast Asia.

 Qualifications and Visa Requirements